STUDENT/PARENT HANDBOOK -

 Additional Guidelines for Specific Items

 School materials cannot have sectarian/religious content.
-The Educational Specialist will ensure sectarian/religious materials are not ordered with school funds.
+The Teacher of Record will ensure sectarian/religious materials are not ordered with school funds.

 We cannot cancel an EMR order after they are processed and sent to the vendor.
 Once materials are requested, the vendor department will order them and they cannot be cancelled.
 If an order has not been processed and is still in “Pending Status,” the ES can cancel or edit the purchase order in OPS.
 For VCI orders, vendors must be notified of cancellation prior to orders being cancelled in OPS.